ngageoint/six-library/externals/nitro/README.md

           cmake --build . --config Release -j
           cmake --build . --config Release --target install The CMake default build type `Debug` may not work with Python, unless the Python installation includes debug versions of the Python libraries.
+  - Regenerating python bindings
+      - Currently, cmake configuration for regenerating swig bindings is incomplete and use of `waf` is required.
+      - The `.regenerate_python_bindings.py` script is wrapper around `waf` can be run to quickly update these files.

+          python3 .regenerate_python_bindings.py
+          DEBUG_PY_BINDINGS=1 python3 .regenerate_python_bindings.py # see all details
+      - This is typically required when project dependencies (e.g. CODA-OSS) are updated.

   - If the CMake build system does not support a required feature that Waf does, create an issue or a pull request!